 Outside of the clinic, you can find Darcy running, mountain bike riding, water skiing, doing photography, and out walking with his wife and Golden Retriever Stanley.

-Lauren founded the Optimal Health Lab in 2017, alongside her brother Andrew, with a vision of bringing the best sports and rehabilitative medicine to her local community.
-Lauren continues to live and work within the Diamond Valley with young family.
+Lauren founded the Optimal Health Lab (OHL) in 2017 with her brother Andrew, driven by a vision to bring high‑quality sports and rehabilitative care to her local Diamond Valley community, where she continues to live and work with her young family.

 Passionate about complex cases in spinal and hip conditions, and vestibular physio worries in balance skills + dizziness